 179 Anson St, Orange.
 Wed-Sat dinner, Fri lunch www.bistroceello.com.au

 Orange Region Farmer’s Market – A Morning at the Market

-We kick-started our full day of sipping wine with a morning at the Orange Region Farmer’s Market.
+We kick-started our full day of our 24 hours in Orange itinerary sipping wine with a morning at the Orange Region Farmer’s Market.
 Coffee was followed by tastings as we wandered around the excellent Orange Region Farmer’s Market, chatting to friendly producers.
 Held on the second Saturday of each month, from 8.30am to 12.30pm, dozens of local producers set up stalls here to sell and talk about their delectable products.

 You’ll find fresh breads and pastries, coffee, free-range eggs, nuts, dairy, venison, lamb, pork, and beef, fruit and veg, including plenty of beautiful berries, as well as olives, olive oil, verjuice, capers, tapenades, preserves, jams, and honey, native flowers, plants and seedlings, ciders, spirits and liqueurs, and, naturally, wine.
 It’s all wonderful stuff.

 Stallholders operate on a seasonal basis so you won’t find them all here at once, so check the website for a full list of stallholders and what produce you’ll find during what season, especially if there’s something you’re particularly interested in.

 Orange Farmers Market is held either in the Northcourt, behind Orange Art Gallery and Library, corner Byng and Peisley Streets or the Agricultural Pavilion, Showground, Leeds Parade, Orange. www.orangefarmersmarket.org.au